sean2077/gopro-sdk-py/CONTRIBUTING.md

 [optional footer]
 ```

+**Description rules:**
+- Use imperative mood: "add feature" not "added feature"
+- Start with lowercase letter
+- No period at the end
+- Keep it under 72 characters

 ### Core Types

 #### `feat` - New Feature

-A commit that introduces new feature with strong independence, providing significant new capabilities or behaviors.
-Usually represents relatively complete and independent functional modules.
+A commit that introduces a new capability or behavior.
+Use `feat` when adding something that users can do that they couldn't do before.

 **Examples:**
 ```bash